 Key Stage 4

 In Years 10 and 11 a wide variety of texts are delivered in the forms extracts (in line with the format of AQA GCSE exam papers) in forms of fiction and non-fiction.
 Authors studied include (but are not limited to), William Golding, Charles Dickens and Suzanne Collins.
 In addition, a variety of alternative media texts and sources are included (such as AQA Past paper materials, CGP GCSE English Language materials and current / relevant articles in the news and media).
 Forms of transactional reading and writing are contextualised within fiction units of work and taught as separate non-fiction units of work throughout the Key stage.

 At KS4 it is our aim to enter all pupils for examinations in AQA GCSE English Language which includes 2 examination papers (Paper 1 – Explorations in creative reading and writing and Paper 2 – Writers’ viewpoints and perspectives), as well as a speaking and listening component.

-Pupils continue to engage with core skills lessons (designed to engage pupils with transactional reading activities and to help pupils refine the underlying skills needed to access and succeed in English) with an additional focus to developing exam technique and ensuring understanding of how they are assessed in order to develop and refine their skills.
+Pupils continue to engage with core skills lessons (designed to engage pupils shared and independent activities and to help pupils refine the underlying skills needed to access and succeed in English) with an additional focus to developing exam technique and ensuring understanding of how they are assessed in order to develop and refine their skills.

 English Department Ethos

-The English Department at Kilgarth believes every pupil will benefit from a greater understanding of literature and the wider culture around them.
-The tools of effective communication are the keys for young people to express themselves with the confidence and imagination to unlock many doors to further learning experiences and their desired career paths.
+The English Department at Kilgarth believes every pupil will benefit from a greater understanding of English language, literature and the culture past and modern society.
+The tools of effective communication are the vital keys for young people to express themselves with the confidence and imagination to unlock many doors to further learning experiences and their desired career pathways.